How Local Government Consulting Is Changing in California

 For local governments, this evolution has practical implications:

-Consulting today is less about filling a temporary gap and more about managing complexity and risk in an environment where missteps are highly visible and often irreversible.
+Consulting today is less about filling a short-term need and more about managing complexity and risk in an environment where missteps are highly visible and often irreversible.

 Layered onto this broader shift is a regulatory environment that has become more demanding.
 Assembly Bill 339 (AB 339) is a clear example of how compliance considerations now shape consulting decisions from the outset.

 AB 339 expands labor notice and disclosure requirements related to the use of contractors and consultants.
-While the policy intent is to increase transparency, the operational impact for local agencies is additional planning, documentation, and coordination when engaging with external services.
+While the policy intent is to increase transparency and ensure appropriate in-sourcing, the operational impact for local agencies is additional planning, documentation, and coordination when engaging with external services.

-For agencies already navigating CalPERS requirements, procurement thresholds, and public accountability standards, AB 339 adds another dimension of risk—particularly for short-term, specialized, or advisory engagements.
+For agencies already navigating CalPERS requirements, procurement thresholds, and public accountability standards, AB 339 adds another challenge—particularly for short-term, specialized, or advisory engagements.
 Notice timelines, documentation requirements, and internal review processes can extend procurement schedules and increase staff workload.

 As the California Special Districts Association and other professional organizations have noted, agencies must understand and address these requirements before executing contracts.
 AB 339 effectively raises the stakes for engagement design, requiring closer collaboration among executive leadership, human resources, legal counsel, and procurement staff.